maclong9/harvard-compsci/CS50/03-Algorithms/README.md

 flowchart TD
     vars>"Variables\nprevious = NULL\ncompleted = 0\nitems = [0, 2, 4, 6, 8, 1, 3, 5, 7]"]
     1(["for count in length of items"]) -->
-    2{"if count equals length of items - 1"}
+    2{"if count equals length of items - completed"}
     2 --> |true| 8["print sorted array"]
     2 --> |false| 3
     3{"if items[count] more than items[count] + 1"}